cw-Guo/chaos-mesh-live-examples/network-delay/step4.md

 `kubectl get deployments,pods,services`{{execute}}

-With the web-show application running, its web interface can be accessed from the "Web Show" above the command-line area or this link: {{TRAFFIC_HOST1_8081}}.
+With the web-show application running, its web interface can be accessed from the "Web Show" above the command-line area or this link: [Web Show]({{TRAFFIC_HOST1_8081}}).

 ## Define Experiment
 The Chaos Mesh has installed several custom resources: